jsforce/jsforce.github.io/src/partials/document-v1/connection.html.md

 });
 ```

+> [!WARNING]
+> If you create your org in Summer ’23 or later, the OAuth 2.0 username-password flow is blocked by default as described in this [article](https://help.salesforce.com/s/articleView?id=release-notes.rn_security_username-password_flow_blocked_by_default.htm&release=244&type=5).
+The username-password flow presents security risks.
+We recommend using the OAuth 2.0 client credentials flow instead.

 ### Session ID

 If Salesforce session ID and its server URL information is passed from Salesforce (from 'Custom Link' or something),